A Summary of Our First Five Road Trips

 How Our RV Travel Adventures Started

 HOW OUR RV TRAVEL ADVENTURE STARTED: In August 2013, we turned a new chapter in our lives as we both began to turn 60 (Bill first).
-Two things happened: Our first grandchild was born, and, we came out from under “work” obligations (we owned rental properties but Bill officially stopped working in the “real” world in Nov.
-2004 when I was transferred to Miami and I retired in February 2006.
-And then I worked part time for our local sheriff and school board for five years).
+Two things happened: Our first grandchild was born, and then we came out from under “work” obligations (we owned rental properties but Bill officially stopped working in the “real” world in Nov.
+2004 when I was transferred to Miami.
+I retired in February 2006.
+And then I worked part time for our local sheriff and school board for five years.

 KOA Fredericksburg, VA, 10/10-11/19 (40 nights)